martinoland1/Electricity-Consumption-Forecast/README.md

 ## Introduction of the Company and Research Problem

-Company X is an electricity sales company that needs to forecast electricity consumption in Estonia at the **monthly, daily, and hourly level** in order to support electricity purchasing and planning decisions.
+Company X is an electricity sales company that needs to forecast electricity consumption in Estonia at the **hourly level** in order to support electricity purchasing and planning decisions.

 The research problem is twofold: